-Most college age adults with learning differences such as autism have challenges in areas of social, organizational, and executive functioning skills.
-Many go off to a traditional college but aren’t successful because their school does not provide the day-to-day supports that those with autism can benefit from.
-Even though these bright young adults with learning differences have great potential, many will return home from college, isolate themselves, and lose motivation.
+Most college age adults on the autism spectrum or with Asperger's have challenges in areas of social, organizational, and executive functioning skills.
+Many go off to a traditional college but aren’t successful due to the new and unfamiliar demands they face on a college campus.
+Even though these bright young adults with learning differences have great potential, many will return home from college, become isolated, and lose motivation.

 10 Key Areas of Support to Transition Successfully to College:

 College students with Autism, Asperger’s and learning differences may be overwhelmed by the typical college experience.
 They need to learn executive functioning skills which include planning, goal setting, and scheduling, along with strategies for residential living.
 Students also need to prioritize tasks and communicate more effectively.
 Each student should work to develop both organizational and follow-through strategies for his/her academic schedule.
 By working in small groups and using visual prompts, these young adults with autism can learn how to generalize these skills into their college classes, the workplace, and daily life.